 Niyi Ogunbiyi is a part-time Doctoral researcher at the University of Westminster, with the Health and Social Care Modelling Group (HSCMG).
 He obtained a BSc in Computing Science from the University of Greenwich followed by an MBA from Imperial College Business School.
 His research interest explores how contextual (i.e. case, process, social and external) factors contribute to the predictive power of process mining models.
 Niyi is an entrepreneur and a Certified Six Sigma Master Black Belt with extensive experience of harnessing the interplay between technology and processing to improve operational outcomes across the financial and public service sectors.

 PAST HSCMG PhD students:

-- Eren Demir Senior Lecturer in Statistics and operational research at University of Hertfordshire
+- Eren Demir, Reader in Statistics and Operational Research, University of Hertfordshire

 - Md.
 Asaduzzaman, Senior Lecturer in in Statistics and Operational Research, Staffordshire University

 - Christos Vasilakis, Professor of Management Science, University of Bath